Yes, The Postwedding Blues Are a Real Thing—Here's How to Deal

 How to Manage the Postwedding Blues

 Here at The Knot, we have resources to help you navigate wedding planning from the moment you get engaged until you walk down the aisle—but we're also here to help you after the wedding too.
-If you've got a case of the postwedding blues, here are some actionable ways to understand and cope with your feelings while enjoing the start of newlywed life.
+If you've got a case of the postwedding blues, here are some actionable ways to understand and cope with your feelings while enjoying the start of newlywed life.

 Recognize that your wedding isn't the same as your marriage.

-If you know yourself well enough to realize you were too focused on the wedding and not focused enough on your relationship and next steps as a duo, take a moment to shift your perspective.
+If you know yourself well enough to realize you were too focused on the wedding and not focused enough on your relationship and next steps as a pair, take a moment to shift your perspective.
 "Start talking about what's going to happen the next day [after the wedding]," Charnas says.
 "It's fabulous to celebrate a wedding, to make it wonderful.
 But think about what married life will mean, what your expectations are as a couple for your lifestyles, and focus on making that shift in perspective."

 Make plans to look forward to.

 You just spent a considerable amount of time focusing all of your energy on your wedding day.
 Now, you have the freedom to shift your attention to other plans and activities that'll spark joy.
-"Planning something fun for the weeks and months following your wedding is a great way to get through the postwedding sadness together," Brown suggests.
-"Whether it's something big, like your honeymoon or a move, or little things like fun dates or an art project, having something in the future to look forward to can make a big difference."
+This is a great opportunity for you and your S.O. to begin creating healthy habits—such as having frequent date nights—to build a strong foundation for your marriage.
+Plus, if you aren't setting off on your honeymoon immediately after the wedding day, this gives you something *else* to look forward to in the coming months.

 Lean on your spouse for support.

 Experts and couples alike agree that healthy communication is one of the most important pillars of a long-lasting marriage.
 If the postwedding blues are really taking a toll, speak up and lean on your partner for support rather than internalizing your feelings.
-"Managing the postwedding blues may be one of the first hurdles to conquer as a married couple, and there are multiple ways newlyweds can use this as an experience to strengthen their marriage," Weinstein explains.
+"Managing the postwedding blues may be one of the first hurdles to conquer as a married couple, and there are multiple ways newlyweds can use this as an experience to strengthen their marriage," Hovis explains.
 "I view times when one or both partners need support as a way to grow stronger as a couple.
 It allows both people to further understand how to express their needs, while also understanding how to meet their partner's needs too."

 Consider marital counseling.

-Don't be put off by the idea of marital counseling, especially if your wedding blues are particularly challenging.
+Don't be put off by the idea of marriage counseling, especially if your wedding blues are particularly challenging.
 Your emotions are complex and nuanced, and sometimes the best path forward is to seek out the help of a professional.
 Plus, the postwedding blues are just one thing you can talk about in sessions.
-In working with a marital counselor, you'll be taking a proactive step in insuring the future of your relationship.
+In working with a marital counselor, you'll be taking a proactive step in ensuring the future of your relationship.
 "Counseling equips the couple with the communication skills necessary to be able to problem-solve, arrive at compromises and know how to handle disappointments going forward," says Jane Greer, a marriage and sex therapist and author of What About Me?
 Stop Selfishness From Ruining Your Relationship.

 Redefine your relationship with your family.